mintech-dot/electron-login-screen/README.md

 - `index.html` - A web page to render.
 This is the app's **renderer process**.
 - `preload.js` - A content script that runs before the renderer process loads.

-You can learn more about each of these components in depth within the [Tutorial](https://electronjs.org/docs/latest/tutorial/tutorial-1-prerequisites).

 ## To Use